Core Objectives

 Responsibilities

-- Subject to approval of financial spend by AREF Management Committee, commission specialist research where there are benefits to AREF members or the wider property investment community.
+• Commission and/or conduct specialist research to support policy where there are benefits to AREF members or the wider property investment community.

 Reports to